I. Introduction to Disaster Planning

 1.2 Key Players in Disaster Planning

 Public safety issues will involve all local law enforcement, fire protection, medical assistance and volunteer organizations during and after a natural disaster.
 The Minnesota Department of Emergency Management is set up to coordinate disaster relief efforts and will quickly be on site to mobilize all available assistance that is needed.
 The Red Cross is one of the key organizations that is organized to provide assistance and relief for victims of natural disaster.
 The Federal Emergency Management Agency (FEMA) is the federal agency that has responsibility for disaster management.
-Their web site is listed in section 7 as are some of their publications.
 FEMA is a very comprehensive resource that links to many other resources.

 Property damage issues will involve many of the same organizations as well as additional ones that are specifically concerned with property damage.
 This will include FEMA and/or local building code inspectors who will be on site to assess the extent of property damage.
 The Minnesota State Historic Preservation Office (SHPO) will be the key organization to provide information and assistance to historic property owners, and other organizations involved with property damage issues as a result of the disaster.
 The Minnesota Chapter of the American Institute of Architects (Minnesota AIA) can mobilize volunteer architects to work with SHPO to assess property damage to historic properties.
 This partnership was especially successful after the St. Peter tornado in 1998.